 Prof Dr Rozhan, who is an e-learning expert with more than 30 years of international experience as an e-learning technologist and analyst, consultant, presenter and workshop facilitator, began the session with an engaging talk entitled “Academic Supremo”.

 Prof Datuk Dr Mohd Tajudin Md Ninggal, meanwhile, deliberated on the topic of “Relationships between Emotional Stability, Motivation and Online Learning Skills among First Year Undergraduates” while senior lecturer, Dr Mohd Nazri Mohd Noor, talked about “The Preferred Type of Messages in Open Distance Learning Marketing Advertisements”.

 Following a short break, the presentation continued with the Head of Centre for Learning Technology, Assoc Prof Dr Nantha Kumar Subramaniam, speaking on “Enriching Online Learning at OUM”.
-Acting Cluster Chair, Dr Zahir Osman, provided insights on the findings of a recent study on “Determinants of Work from Home Productivity among Higher Education Institution Employees during Covid-19 Pandemic in Malaysia.”
+Acting faculty Chair, Dr Zahir Osman, provided insights on the findings of a recent study on “Determinants of Work from Home Productivity among Higher Education Institution Employees during Covid-19 Pandemic in Malaysia.”

 Dr Azman, with his extensive experience in training and consultancy on quality management both locally and internationally, meanwhile, spoke about SIRIM’s Personnel Certification Programmes.

 In her closing remarks, Vice President (Academic) Prof Dr Widad Othman expressed her gratitude to everyone involved in the event and urged academics to be more active in research through paper presentations and publications by contributing to the ASEAN Journal of Open and Distance Learning (AJODL), which is currently managed by CRI.